CMU-IDS-2020/fp-airbnb-rats/Proposal.md

 ## ➝ User Group

-The user group of the application is the NASA JPL Mars 2020 PIXL instrument team.
+The user group of the application is the **NASA JPL Mars 2020 PIXL instrument team**.
 Due to the nature of the project, the team consists of a variety of roles including sedimentologists, igneous petrologists, spectroscopists, and geochemists.
-Having direct access to our potential users will allow us to co-create visualization tools with them.
-We will be working closely with David Flannery, one of the Co-Investigators of the astrobiology segment of the team and whose availability is best suited for our project timeline.
+Having direct access to our potential users will allow us to co-create visualization tools with them. **We will be working closely with David Flannery**, one of the Co-Investigators of the astrobiology segment of the team and whose availability is best suited for our project timeline.
 We would also be working in tandem with Scott Davidoff, the manager of NASA JPL’s Human Interfaces Group.
 One of our team members has worked closely with Scott in the past, and Scott has been our primary point of contact thus far.
 Another possible collaborator will be Austin Wright of the Polo Lab at Georgia Tech, who is exploring machine learning comparisons of the different mineral profiles.

-We understand that collaborating with others adds a communication overhead, so our plan is to establish a regular meeting with the two primary stakeholders, Scott and David.
+We understand that collaborating with others adds a communication overhead, so our plan is to establish a **regular meeting** with the two primary stakeholders, Scott and David.
 If possible, we would ideally dedicate the first half of the meeting to general topics and feedback, while we spend the second half of the meeting with just David, doing a deep dive into the usability of the visualizations and performing user studies with him as needed.

 ## ➝ Goals